-Public Transportation in Bahamas
+Public Transportation in the Bahamas

 Public transportation in the Bahamas is quite affordable and convenient.
-Jitneys or Buses that start from Downtown Nassau to Cable Beach cost $1.25, this is an ideal fare for most routes which go up to $2 for extended routes.
+Jitneys or Buses that start from Downtown Nassau to Cable Beach cost $1.25, this is an ideal fare for most routes which goes up to $2 for extended routes.

 Sitting for sightseeing is as affordable running from 7 am to 6 pm every day, the route includes Western Esplanade, past Fort Charlotte and Ardastra Garden Entrance, Arawak Cay (Fish Fry), and Radisson Golf Course, Breezes, Nassau Beach Hotel, Wyndham, Radisson, to view.

 You can also look for Water Taxis and Ferry Boats decorated in classic Bahamian style that has been there through generations.
-An average ferry fare costs up to $3 per trip, and operates from 9 am to 6 pm.
+An average ferry fare costs up to $3 per trip and operates from 9 am to 6 pm.

 The exotic location of the Caribbean that’s built with a combination of 700 islands has gorgeous beaches, underwater wonders, and an abundance of options to explore.